-Procreate will run only on iPads or Apple phones, so if you want a designing app for your Windows in can have a look at alternatives of Procreate for Windows.
-Moreover, the time lapsing feature makes Procreate worth buying.
-On Procreate you can create backgrounds with brushes and layers.
+Procreate will run only on iPads or Apple phones, so if you want a designing app for your Windows, you can look at alternatives to Procreate for Windows.
+Moreover, the time-lapsing feature makes Procreate worth buying.
+On Procreate, you can create backgrounds with brushes and layers.

 If you stop and think about it, this advantage Procreate carries didn’t just come out of nowhere; the app’s first version was released in 2011, four years before the release of the first-generation Apple Pencil!
-Back then, it just used the fingers as inputs and could also use the styli that simulate a finger input rather than being recognised as a separate input device.
+Back then, it just used the fingers as inputs and could also use the style that simulate a finger input rather than being recognized as a separate input device.

 This massive fame and success are only due in part to the fact that Procreate was already well-established on the platform before the release of the Pencil.
 The other part of the success comes from the developers’ (Savage Interactive) dedication and motivation to create a great app for their users genuinely.

 They never meant for it to be a cash-grab or a fluke, Savage knew the value of making a high-quality product and the value of a loyal fan base.
 Quite obviously, it has paid off with Procreate being the only bestselling iPad app on the App Store.

 More recently, the fantastic painting software has seen a lot of attention as a genuinely professional alternative to the tens of thousands of dollars that a sound desktop system including software costs.

 By this point, reviewers and online content creators were already raving about it and recommending it as a way to avoid the massive costs of getting into digital art professionally.